emirotin/i18next-light/README.md

 This allows for many ES6 features to be used natiely, like arrow functions, splats, etc.

-If you have any specific use case of a non-dead browser not handling this library proprly please raise an issue.
+If you have any specific use-case of a non-dead browser not handling this library properly please raise an issue.

-## Differences from the original library
+## Differences from the original `i18next`

 This library has the following differences compared to the original `i18next` project:

-- the initialization API is different, you pass the options to the factory method rather than using the `.init` call: `const i18n = i18next({ ... })`
+- the initialization API is different, you pass the options to the factory method rather than using the `.init` call: `const i18n = i18next({ ... })`,
 - there's no support for various backend implementations, you pass the `resources` as a plain object directly to the factory function,
-- it does not support multiple language, you determine the language-specific resources to be passed to it in your code (see the use-case above), as a result it also has no support for fallback language, languages array, `changeLanguage` methods, etc.,
+- it does not support multiple languages, you determine the language-specific resources to be passed to it in your code (see the use-case above), as a result it also has no support for fallback language, languages array, `changeLanguage` methods, whitelists, etc.,
 - it does not support namespaces, you need to merge your resources yourself before providing them,
 - it does not support saving the missing keys (because it has no backend), it will just report them in the `debug` mode,
 - it also does not have the special handling for the CI case, just provide an empty `resources` object there and you will get the keys as translations,
-- it always does plural suffix simplification — when like in English there are only two forms the keys checked are `key_plural` and `key` (otherwise the numeric suffixes are used, see [the originl docs](https://www.i18next.com/translation-function/plurals#languages-with-multiple-plurals)),
+- it always does plural suffix simplification — when like in English there are only two forms the keys checked are `key_plural` and `key` (otherwise the numeric suffixes are used, see [the original docs](https://www.i18next.com/translation-function/plurals#languages-with-multiple-plurals)),
 - it has no special handling for arrays and ojects as translation results,
 - it allows resources to be empty strings or `null`, which is also treated as an empty string,
-- it has no support for the legacy format (for interpolation and the like),
+- it has no support for the legacy formats (for interpolation and the like),
 - it doesn't support `defaultVariables`, if you need them merge your `t` options in your code,
-- neted keys (`key1.key2` as in `{ resources: { key1: { key2: 'translation here; } } }`) are not supported, flatten your resources before passing to the library,
+- nested keys (`key1.key2` as in `{ resources: { key1: { key2: 'translation here; } } }`) are not supported, flatten your resources before passing to the library,
-- `t` option `replace` is not used, pass the interpolation data directly in the `options` object as the 2nd arguement of `t`,
+- `t` option `replace` is not used, pass the interpolation data directly in the `options` object as the 2nd arguement of `t`: `t('key', { count: 1, total: 7 })`,
-- `t` options do not override anything passed when initialing the `i18n` object,
+- `t` options do not override anything passed when initialing the `i18n` object, like formatting function,
 - `options.interpolation.maxReplaces => options.maxReplaces`,
 - `options.interpolation.format => options.interpolationFormat`,
-- only default syntax is supported: `{{interpolation}}`, formatting is always `{{var, format}}`, nesting is always `$t()`, plural and context separator — always `_`.
+- only the default syntax is supported: interpolation is `{{var}}`, formatting is always `{{var, format}}`, nesting is always `$t()`, plural and context separator — always `_`,
 - reduced the browsers support to `> 2 %, not dead`.

 ---